6161726f6e/AWS-Ops-Public/README.md

-# Searches cloudtrail logs.
+## Searches cloudtrail logs.
+**NOTE: AWS recently changed max log entries returned to 50.
+So, narrowing timeframe will provide best results.**
-## Options to filter by pattern and dates:
+### Options to filter by pattern and dates:

 ```
 $ python3 Search-CloudTrail-Logs.py --help